fboender/multi-git-status/README.md

     ./fboender/ansible-cmdb: Uncommitted changes Untracked files
     ./fboender/scriptform: Uncommitted changes
     ./fboender/startpage: ok

+The following command scans three levels deep in `/opt/deploy/` and hides repos that are 'ok'.
+It does not show stashes:

+    $ mgitstatus -e --no-stashes /opt/deploy 3

 To ignore a repo, set the `mgitstatus.ignore` git configuration option for that repo to `true`.
 E.g.: